5 Epic Bikepacking Routes in Colorado You Need to Ride

 5. The San Juan Hut System (215 miles)

-This unique route from Durango to Moab features a series of backcountry huts spaced a day's ride apart.
-The huts provide bunks, cooking facilities, and water, making this an accessible introduction to multi-day bikepacking without the need for full camping gear.
-The scenery transitions from alpine forests to red rock desert, providing incredible variety.
+Offering a truly unique bikepacking adventure, the 215-mile San Juan Hut System route extends from Durango to Moab and features a series of strategically placed backcountry huts, each spaced approximately a day's ride apart.
+These well-equipped huts provide essential amenities such as bunks, cooking facilities, and access to water, thereby making this route an accessible and inviting introduction to multi-day bikepacking for those who prefer not to carry full camping gear.
+The journey itself is characterized by a remarkable transition in scenery, moving from lush alpine forests to the dramatic red rock desert, ensuring an incredible variety of landscapes throughout the ride.

 Affiliate Disclosure: TravelByCycle is a participant in the Amazon Services LLC Associates Program and other affiliate marketing programs.
 When you click on affiliate links on our site and make a purchase, we may earn a commission at no additional cost to you.
 We only recommend products we genuinely believe in.
 Learn more